HP2C-DT: High-Precision High-Performance Computer-enabled Digital Twin

 This article is structured as follows.
 Section~\ref{sec:related} provides a concise review of related work on digital twin architectures, their connection to the computing continuum, and their use of HPC resources.
 Section~\ref{sec:architecture} outlines the proposed reference software architecture, followed by Section~\ref{sec:architectural-principles}, which examines the most important features of the reference architecture in detail.
 Section~\ref{sec:framework} introduces the HP2C-DT framework, extending the reference architecture for implementation.
 Section~\ref{sec:experimental} presents an experimental use case in power systems, demonstrating the benefits of HP2C-DT.
+Section~\ref{sec:discussion} discusses the previous experiments and their results, and examines the scope of the HP2C-DT framework for digital twins within the computing continuum.
 Finally, Section~\ref{sec:conclusion} provides concluding remarks.